 The foundation of a safe nocturnal walk is laid before you even leave your abode.
 It involves meticulous planning of your route.
 Here are some tips to ensure your safety:

-However, when walking at night, it’s important to take certain precautions to ensure your safety.
+However, when walking at night, taking certain precautions is important to ensure your safety.
 Here are some tips to keep in mind:

-• Plan your route in advance and project confidence.
+- Plan your route and project confidence.
 Knowing where you’re going can help you feel more secure.

 By following these tips, you can stay safe while walking at night.